wolethomas78/warehouse_sales_project/README.md

-## ETL Pipeline Project using a warehouse sales dataset from Data.gov with over 300k rows.
+## ETL Pipeline Project using a warehouse and Retail sales dataset from Data.gov with over 300k rows.

  ### Table of Content
 - [Overview](#overview)